tbv001/viewmodeloffset/README.md

 ## Installation

-Copy the DLL into your BepInEx `plugins` folder:
+Download the latest DLL at the [releases](https://github.com/tbv001/viewmodeloffset/releases) page, and then copy the DLL into your BepInEx `plugins` folder:

 ```
 Zumbi Blocks 2 Open Alpha\BepInEx\plugins\ViewmodelOffset.dll